hdl4fpga/hdl4fpga/scopeiojs/README.rst

 nodesrv
 -------

-`nodesrv <./nodesrv>`_ is server application for standard browsers to control ScopeIO.
+`nodesrv <./nodesrv>`_ is the a minimal server application for browsers to control ScopeIO.
 Most of the popular browsers work.
 Here there are instructions to install and run it.
 `<./nodesrv>`_